antoniodimariano/antoniodimariano/README.md

 **What I like to do:**

-- Designed and Developed loosely coupled distributed backend applications using event streaming platforms.
+- Design and Develop loosely coupled distributed backend applications using event streaming platforms.

 - Follow the best practices regarding code quality, testing, and code reviews.